Unbo10/OOP/Concepts_OOP.md

 > *Overloading is **conditioning** the same behavior to **different contexts** deppending on different requirements or triggers.
 It doesn't involve inheritance (the behavior is done by the same class).*

 Something to note is that overriding occurs during runtime, whereas overloading happens during compile time.
 The reason lies in inheritance: the overloaded method or behavior will have multiple forms within the class, it is defined that way, whereas an overriden method will only appear once the instance of a subclass is created and the method is called using that instance, because then and only then the method will be necessarily redefined.
 For more information, click [here](https://www.javatpoint.com/compile-time-vs-runtime).

+    # !
+Single underscore methods do not imply they are protected.
+    # !
+There are no protected methods in Python.